-You should develop sets of personas with each representing the different user types within a targeted demographic, attitude and behavior set.
+Unless you target a niche segment, you should develop two or more sets of personas with each representing a different user type within a targeted demographic, attitude and behavior set.

-You should develop as detailed profile as possible for each persona.
+You should develop as detailed profile as possible for each persona set.
 Here are some examples:

 - Job title in an organization (necessary for B2B companies)